jnmartin84/doom64-dc/README.md

-From SLADE, select lumps 1 through 346, right-click, click on Export select the `doom64-dc/d64dcprep/nonenemy` directory and click Save
+From SLADE, select lumps 1 through 346, right-click, click on Export select the `~/doom64-dc/d64dcprep/nonenemy` directory and click Save

 select lumps 906 through 947
 right-click, click on Export
-select the `doom64-dc/d64dcprep/nonenemy` directory and click Save
+select the `~/doom64-dc/d64dcprep/nonenemy` directory and click Save

-next, in SLADE, select lumps 347 through 905 right-click, click on Export select the `doom64-dc/d64dcprep/monster` directory and click Save
+next, in SLADE, select lumps 347 through 905 right-click, click on Export select the `~/doom64-dc/d64dcprep/monster` directory and click Save

-From here until the end of the guide, you can mostly copy/paste these commands as long as you are in the directory that *contains* doom64-dc when you start.
+From here until the end of the guide, you can mostly copy/paste these commands as long as you are using the assumed repo clone location of `~/doom64-dc`.

 In a terminal

-    cp doom64-dc/d64dcprep
+    cd ~/doom64-dc/d64dcprep
     cp palgpl/doom64*.gpl ~/.config/GIMP/2.10/palettes
     cp gimpscripts/*.scm ~/.config/GIMP/2.10/scripts
     cp palpngs/*.png monster/tmp